-Whales and Whaling - 3 - the 21st Century
+Whaling in the 21st Century

 Mother and calf Minke whales being dragged aboard a Japanese whaling ship under the surveillance of Australian customs agents in 2008.
 This led to a lawsuit filed by Australia in the International Court of Justice in 2010.

 The International Whaling Commission (IWC) was set up in 1946 to "regulate the orderly development of the whaling industry".
-Unfortunately it was widely perceived as failing in this task.
+It is widely perceived as failing in this task.
 From the 1970's onwards conservation groups began an intense international struggle aimed at saving whaling stocks from further depletion.
 The IWC had largely operated to ensure that whaling nations could share the whale stocks with a degree of fairness, rather than to conserve stocks for the future.
 It worked in a way that was more like the mining of a resource that would soon run out rather than managing a sustainable fishery.

 The IWC oversees whaling in the world still.

 1 - Commercial whaling - This officially ended in 1986 with the 1986/87 Antarctic season when 6,176 whales were taken worldwide.
 After this, the the catch limits for all commercial whaling was set to zero and officially still stands though since 1993 Norway and then Iceland from 2006 have exercised their rights to set national catch limits for coastal whaling operations for minke whales.
 Norway has been requested to halt this though has continued.
 From 1986 to 2019 Norway and Iceland were the only countries engaged in commercial whaling.

 In 2019, Japan left the IWC and resumed commercial whaling around its own domestic waters, at the same time halting its 32 year "scientific" whaling operations in Antarctic waters.